getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 ### Mutant Similarity Assumption

 The entire concept of MT depends on the assumption that [mutants are similar to actual bugs](https://dl.acm.org/doi/abs/10.1145/2635868.2635929) that programmers might introduce into the code base.
 Now the question is, is this true in reality?
-Luckily, engineers at Google published papers about mutation testing on a somewhat regular basis.
-In [one of them](https://dl.acm.org/doi/10.1109/ICSE43902.2021.00087), they investigated the similarity assumption by comparing 15k bugfix PRs against created mutants.
-They found a high similarity, suggesting that the assumption does hold up.
+Luckily, engineers at Google publish papers about mutation testing on a somewhat regular basis.
+In [one of them](https://dl.acm.org/doi/10.1109/ICSE43902.2021.00087), they investigated the similarity assumption by comparing 15 million mutants against against bugfix PRs.
+They found a high similarity of mutants to bugs, suggesting that the assumption does hold up.
 Does this translate to other code bases?
 Probably not with certainty but for the sake of trying things out, let's go with "yes".

 ### Performance